TMAI42/cached_transactional_db/README.md

  - **Thread safety**.
 All classes are thread safe even if they are used separately from each other
  - **Unique transaction** is implemented for each thread

+## Future improvements

+- **Error handling**.
+For now there is no universal wap to handle errors
+- **Add tests module**.
+It would be great to have tests using [GTest](https://github.com/google/googletest)
+- **Singleton pattern for db**.
+Maybe would be a great idea to make db as a singleton in the future, but for now there is no objective reasons for it

 ## Resources

 - [Cache replacement policies](https://en.wikipedia.org/wiki/Cache_replacement_policies)